 Related: 9 ways kids can decorate Easter eggs without dyeing them.

-This clever idea for crossword puzzle Easter eggs (also from Confetti Sunshine) seems tailor-made for our editor Liz, our resident crossword nerd.
+This clever idea for crossword puzzle Sharpie Easter eggs (also from Confetti Sunshine) seems tailor-made for our editor Liz, our resident crossword nerd.
 Make your own special puzzle that spells out Happy Easter or your kids’ names.

 For another variation on the same theme, use some well-placed stickers or stencils and colorful markers to make the pretty Sharpie silhouette Easter eggs as seen at Cutesy Crafts.
 Older kids could handle these delicate dots, though even a younger kid’s scribbles across the egg would make a pretty cool outline.